 Why Everyone Wins with Direct to Consumer

-In our last post we announced that you can now only get Aspinwall products in our store.
-That includes our physical location in downtown Billings, or our virtual location on this website.
+About three years ago, Aspinwall made the decision to be a direct to consumer brand; no more creating quality clothing that goes to someone else to sell.
+Now you can only get your Aspinwall fix from our physical location in downtown Billings or our virtual location on this website.
 There were a variety of factors that played into it; the most important one was you.

 Yes, you.
 Our faithful customers were the reason that helped solidify the decision that our Montana branded products will only be available from us.
 The verdict: you don’t have to pay as much for them.
 To fill you in, here’s how the traditional retail process works.

 How a Product is Marked Up in Retail

 Most retailers will try to make 50% profit when they sell an item (a little wiggle room for bulk orders).